gpiriou/opensea-plugin/README.md

 ## OpenSea interface

-Most transactions emitted on Ethereum by an OpenSea user come from the [OpenSea contract](https://etherscan.io/address/0x7be8076f4ea4a4ad08075c2508e481d6c946d12b).
+Most transactions emitted on Ethereum by an OpenSea user come from the [OpenSea V2 contract](https://etherscan.io/address/0x7f268357A8c2552623316e2562D90e642bB538E5) (some cancelOrders might remain from the [OpenSea V1 contract](https://etherscan.io/address/0x7be8076f4ea4a4ad08075c2508e481d6c946d12b)).

 ### The plugin supports: